StrangeRanger/identify-root-user-logins/RLSpy/README.md

 These two scripts work together in order to find out if a user has logged/used su to become root.
+(NOTE: This program needs work, in the sense that it can only identify users that have logged into root using "su".
+It does not detect users who have used "sudo bash" or "sudo -i")